proghead00/proghead00/Readme.md

 - 🥅 2020 Goals: Expertise in web development, contribute to Open Source projects and survive this pandemic!
 - ⚡Facts about me: I listen to alternative and progressive rock; I like to draw and doodle anime and binge-watch movies, series, and read comics!

-#### My current aim is to build cool web apps and upload one repository everyday! ⛷️

 ### 📋[My Resume](https://drive.google.com/file/d/1qR0wQdnxiGg14fQysTOyeGNsnWSAvb6O/view?usp=sharing)